Perspectives

 Councils in the Waikato region appear to be all agreed in principle that joint water services organisations should be the way ahead, but in the shorter term they’ve split into two sub-regional combinations.
 The dividing line has been shaped by which areas are facing the greatest growth challenges.

 Seven Waikato councils signed a Heads of Agreement in late 2024 and have been working towards establishing a two-waters CCO under the banner “Waikato Water Done Well”.
-Four out of those seven signatories – Ōtorohanga, South Waikato, Waitomo, and Waipā – are currently consulting on this as their preferred option or have indicated that they will do so.
+Six of those seven signatories – Ōtorohanga, South Waikato, Waitomo, Waipā, Hauraki, and Matamata-Piako, with Taupō the exception – are currently consulting on this as their preferred option or have indicated that they will do so.

 Hamilton City and Waikato District haven’t signed up to Waikato Water Done Well.
 Hamilton confirmed in September last year that “its preferred long-term solution would be a multi-council regional asset-owning waters company which provides stormwater services to its shareholders,” but the Council had agreed that: